weblue/naders.page/_posts/2021-06-15-Code-How-to-keep-growing.md

 With all the awareness in the world, however, there's no replacement for getting hands-on with new tools and technology.
 Depending on time and interest, that can be as simple as a hello world and as complex as an entire project from scratch.
 It's happened more than once where learning a new technology at work coincided with a hobby project; to prepare for a work project, putting together a home project in Vue.js is infinitely more helpful than just reading articles about it.

-> "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie
+> The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 ## Recognizing value and separating out fads
 With all the new technologies that emerge every day, there's just as many fads and marketing gimmicks as there are useful or practical tools.
 Many might remember the blockchain craze, and even [companies going up in value for just having "blockchain" in the name](https://www.bloomberg.com/news/articles/2017-12-21/crypto-craze-sees-long-island-iced-tea-rename-as-long-blockchain).